Sarah Shahi

-Aahoo Jahansouzshahi (آهو جهانسوز شاهی; born January 10, 1980), known professionally as Sarah Shahi, is an American actress.
-She played Carmen on The L Word in 2005, Kate Reed in the USA Network legal drama Fairly Legal (2011–2012), Sameen Shaw on the CBS crime drama Person of Interest (2012–2016), Billie on the Netflix series Sex/Life (2021–2023), and Dr. Gabriela Torabi in Hulu thriller series Paradise (2025).
+Aahoo Jahansouzshahi (born January 10, 1980), known professionally as Sarah Shahi, is an American actress.
+She played Carmen on The L Word in 2005, Kate Reed in the USA Network legal drama Fairly Legal (2011–2012), Sameen Shaw on the CBS crime drama Person of Interest (2012–2016), Billie on the Netflix series Sex/Life (2021–2023), and Dr. Gabriela Torabi in Hulu thriller series Paradise (2025–present).
 She portrayed the major character Det.
-Dani Reese in Life, and had a supporting role in Alias.
+Dani Reese in Life and had a supporting role in Alias.
 In 2018, she starred in the series Reverie.
-In 2019, she appeared in a recurring role in City on a Hill on Showtime, and appeared in seven episodes of the series The Rookie as romantic interest Jessica Russo.
+In 2019, she appeared in a recurring role in City on a Hill on Showtime, co-stars in the 2022 film Black Adam as Adrianna Tomaz, and appeared in seven episodes of the series The Rookie as hostage rescue specialist Jessica Russo.
 In 2023, she received praise for her role as White House Deputy Chief of Staff Zahra Bankston in Red, White & Royal Blue.

 Early life

 Sarah Shahi was born Aahoo Jahansouzshahi on and raised in Euless, Texas.
 Her father, Abbas Jahansouzshahi, and her mother, Mahmonir Soroushazar, an interior designer, divorced when she was ten years old.
-Her mother was born in Spain to an Iranian father and a Spanish mother.
+Her mother is of Iranian and Spanish descent.
 Her father is from Iran.
 Her father's family left Iran two years before the Iranian Revolution.
 Her father, who was working at the American embassy in Iran, was slated for execution when the last Shah's regime collapsed in 1979, but was able to flee the country.
 Shahi has an older brother, Cyrus, and a younger sister, Samantha, who is a production assistant.

 Her birth name, Aahoo (آهو), means 'gazelle' in Persian.
 Shahi adopted Sarah as her name in second grade after hearing the Starship song "Sara" because she was "tormented" by other children about her birth name, Aahoo.
 At her father's behest, she grew up speaking Persian in addition to English.
 Shahi's parents began entering her in beauty pageants at the age of eight.
 Shahi attended Trinity High School, and Southern Methodist University.
 She was a member of Alpha Chi Omega during her time at SMU.
 Shahi won the Miss Fort Worth pageant in 1997.
 Hoping to become an actress, she joined the Dallas Cowboys Cheerleaders (1999–2000) squad, despite not having cheered before.
 Later, she moved to Los Angeles.